Markups & Profit Margins

 Setting Your Rate

-Tip: Track your actual failure rate over time and adjust this setting accordingly.
+Tip: Track your actual failure rate over time and adjust this setting to match.
 Be honest with yourself about how often prints fail.

 Complete Calculation Flow